 There are two types of tests to detect COVID-19 available: viral tests (which indicate whether you are currently infected) and antibody tests (which indicate whether you currently are or have previously been infected).

-Viral tests usually analyze samples from the respiratory system (from inside the nose or pharynx, taken with long swabs) to detect the presence of the SARS-CoV-2 virus, which is responsible for COVID-19, by using PCR or tests called “rapid antigenic tests”.
+Viral tests usually analyze samples from the respiratory system (e.g. from inside the nose or pharynx, taken with long swabs) to detect the presence of the SARS-CoV-2 virus, which is responsible for COVID-19, by using PCR or tests called “rapid antigenic tests”.

 The “Polymerase Chain Reaction” test, or PCR, is considered the most reliable test.
 It is a direct diagnostic test of COVID-19 that allows us to detect the genetic material (RNA) of the virus in samples collected.
 In this way, we can know if we are currently infected.

-The test is usually done by taking a sample of the respiratory secretions with a long swab from the inside of the patient’s nose or pharynx.
+The test is usually done by taking a sample of respiratory secretions with a long swab from the inside of the patient’s nose or pharynx, and it can also be done on saliva.
 This allows us to know if the virus is found in these samples.
 Samples can also be taken from other places, such as from feces, but are not usually used for diagnosis but rather for complementary research studies.

 Although a positive result confirms the presence of the virus, a negative result from a patient considered very likely to have COVID-19 should be confirmed with a new test.
 The disadvantage of this test is that it must be performed in a laboratory and the results take longer to arrive, but it has a higher sensitivity.